manuelvargastapia/recipe-app-api/README.md

-# recipe-app-api
+# Recipe App API
-Recipe app API build with Python, Django-DjangoREST and Docker
+This is a guided project from the Udemy course [_Build a Backend REST API with Python & Django - Advanced_](https://www.udemy.com/django-python-advanced/).